rickcurran/rc-site-map/readme.txt

 == Description ==

-This plugin adds a shortcode that will list a site map or list of a particular type of post such as page, post or custom post types using a series.
+This plugin adds a shortcode that will list a site map or list of a particular type of post such as page, post or custom post types.
 The shortcode is registered using the name: `rc_sitemap`.
 The shortcode will by default render an unordered list of the entries with a class of `"rc_sitemap_list"`.
 The optional heading that it outputs has the class `"rc_sitemap_heading"`

 # Overview of shortcode